zotonic/zotonic/doc/ref/tags/tag_all-include.rst

 Call all modules to include a certain template.

+    | The tag ``{% all include "foobar.tpl" %}`` will include all
+      templates named :file:`foobar.tpl`.
+    | Where the tag ``{% include "foobar.tpl" %}`` only includes the
+      highest priority :file:`foobar.tpl`.

+Exactly the same module priority is also valid for all files in the :file:`lib/` directory of modules.

+This allows any module to change the static css, javascript, images, favicon.ico, robots.txt and other static files with its own version.

 This is an extension on the :ref:`tag-include` tag.
 It will include all templates with the given name, instead of the first one found.
 Templates are defined in modules, because of that multiple modules can define a template with the same name.

 For example when you have two modules (`mod_a` and `mod_b`), both with the template `_name.tpl`.
 When the template in `mod_a` is defined as::